 This is the flip side of the previous myth’s coin and also quite false.
 Bed bugs prefer to hide near any place where a food source might sleep.
 This includes beds, couches, and sometimes even carpets.

 They can be anywhere in an infested room, although they’re most often within a few feet of the buffet.
+Sadly, this means they can be almost anywhere in your house that humans frequently relax in.

 #8 – Can Landlords Be Held Responsible for Bed Bugs?